Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 - Project management.

 Video calls are available through integrations, which surprised me, as many Mattermost alternatives provide native video conferencing.
+In fact, most of the instant messaging apps on this list double as video conferencing software.

-But, the built-in instant messaging feels smooth.
+Still, the built-in instant messaging feels smooth.

 It’s safe, too, as Mattermost is known for strict security practices, which include: